 So whether you’re deeply invested in what your religion means or just want inspiration based on what others deem sacred and meaningful regarding this particular animal, it’s what you need to know.

 Sheep are peaceful animals, extremely helpful for human beings.
-In addition to providing warm wool to protect ourselves from the freezing winter season, they are symbolic of many things like creativity, vulnerability, innocence, compassion, and satisfaction with what’s already there.
+In addition to providing warm wool to protect ourselves from the freezing winter season (also check our post about winter symbolism), they are symbolic of many things like creativity, vulnerability, innocence, compassion, and satisfaction with what’s already there.
 While appearing as spirit animals in your life, they may carry important messages in terms of your attitude towards people, or events in your life, your way of handling things, and your commitment to achieving your goals.
 So it’s better to look out for such signs to not miss the golden opportunities in your life.